intermine/bluegenes-go-concept-relation/README.md

-#  GO terms Concept Viewer
+#  GO Concept Relation

-GO terms Concept Viewer is a tool made for [BlueGenes](http://bluegenes.apps.intermine.org) following BlueGenes Tool API.
+GO Concept Relation is a tool made for [BlueGenes](http://bluegenes.apps.intermine.org) following BlueGenes Tool API.
 Add more description of your tool here! :)

 ## Licence